 What's Your Misogi?

-I wrote several blogs in which I explore many of the theme Easter presents in his book.
-Today revisiting the blog I wrote exploring the concept of the Misogi.
+You can look forward to several blogs in which I explore many of the theme Easter presents in his book.
+Today I'm exploring the concept of the Misogi.

 Miosgi is Japanese word that describes an arduous journey that transforms you.
 The original misogi was born from a Shinto myth of a god who is so broken hearted over the death of his goddess wife that he travels through the underworld to bring her back to the land of the living.
 He faces demons, fire, and all manner of dangerous and scary creatures.
 When he finds his wife he is despondent because she is essentially a demonic creature of the underworld.
 He faces an equally difficult journey escaping hell and when he finally makes it back to the land of the living he immediately immerses himself in a frigid waterfall to purify his soul.
 If he didn't perform this purification ritual he would have succumbed to the foulness that lingered from the underworld.